Japanese–Italian War: The diplomatic war (1945–1952)

 The Japanese government always denied any kind of violation of the Geneva Convention against Italy, and also stated that any declaration of war between 9 September 1943 and 18 September 1943 was only valid up until the creation of the Republic of Salo because by then Japan had stopped recognizing Badoglio's government, and thus any "state of war" prior to that "had been nullified".
 Regardless of this, despite not offering reparations, the Japanese government offered to apologize to the Italian government.
 Italy once again rejected this, and instead proposed (alternatively to reparations) to simply sign a proper peace treaty through an exchange of official notes which would, as previously proposed, solve the various diplomatic issues amongst the two nations and allow for relations to return to normalcy.

 In 1951, the peace treaty was signed ending the "state of war" between the nations, with some revisions to it to be held in the following years in regards to reparations.

 After Japan's partial agreement, Italy with a presidential decree on 20 April 1952, stated that Italy would "postpone to a later date the settlement of the issues that arose between the two countries, as a consequence of the state of war and as a result of measures taken by the authorities of the two countries".
-The fact that the document stated "as a result of measures taken by the authories of the two countries" was due to a Japanese regarding the death of Vice Admiral Toyo Mitsunobu, who died in the proximity of Tuscany in 1944 by the hands of a group of Italian partisans led by Manrico "Pippo" Ducceschi.
+The fact that the document stated "as a result of measures taken by the authorities of the two countries" was due to a Japanese regarding the death of Vice admiral Toyo Mitsunobu, who died in the proximity of Tuscany in 1944 by the hands of a group of Italian partisans led by Manrico "Pippo" Ducceschi.
 Some of the ex-detainees, including a man called Pasquale Iannelli, complained about this, stating that Japan had committed their atrocities even before a mutual declaration of war, and that Italy had not taken any measure against the Japanese which should need reparations for.

 On September 25, 1952, the Japanese and the Italians sent a second exchange of official letters in which Japan formally apologized for their misconduct, whilst highlight that it was caused by an "unfortunate occurrence of events and special circumstances".
 Japan also promised to pay reparations in the near future.
 Ultimately Japan paid reparations to the Italian state on July 18, 1972.